Click on a name to skip to an individual bio:

 Sheryl holds a Master of Arts in English: Rhetoric and the Teaching of Writing from Sonoma State University.

 Charles is an educator focused on the advancement of youth of color but more specifically black males.
 His passion for this work comes from his own experiences growing up without proper support.
 His life's goal is to better the communities he grew up in through his work.
+Charles received his Masters in Public Administration from SF State.
 He has served as a social worker, a director for Teach for America, the Vice Chair of the California Young Democrats, Black Caucus and has served as director for various youth-focused nonprofits.
 Charles is a national speaker and a writer.
 He works with youth in Oakland and around the country to help them equip themselves appropriately to lay the ground work for a bright future.

 Tabitha works at the College of San Mateo.
 She is full-time in the Learning Center, supervising Supplemental Instruction, creating Student Success Workshops, and working closely with several learning communities and athletic programs on campus.
 In addition to her work in the Learning Center, Tabitha is adjunct faculty for the Project Change program, which provides comprehensive educational opportunities and resources to incarcerated and previously incarcerated youth.
 As part of that project, Tabitha teaches college courses inside juvenile hall and on the College of San Mateo campus.
 Before coming to the College of San Mateo, Tabitha held roles as a high school history teacher, adjunct history professor, and manager for a high school extended learning program servicing historically under-serviced youth.
 Her research interests include juvenile hall-to-college pipelines for previously incarcerated youth, counter-narratives, as well as equity concerns for historically under-serviced and under-represented students in higher education.